wangmengHB/utilities-library/packages/gl-image/readme.md

 *  `setDataURLOptions(dataURLFormat?: 'image/jpeg' | 'image/png', dataURLQuality?: number)`;
 Not required actually.
 If you need specify the dataUrl param, please set it before filter action.

 * `getCanvas()`:
 It return the canvas node inside glImage.
 You can append it (`getCanvas()`) in DOM for showing.
-But you can not draw `getCanvas()` in another canvas, because it is `preserveDrawingBuffer: false` inside.
+But you can not draw `getCanvas()` in another canvas.
+because it is `preserveDrawingBuffer: false` inside.
 Please use the above 2 methods instead.

 # usage